VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-Updated **November 14th, 2025**.
+Updated **December 10th, 2025**.

-For the next webinar, the challenge is to create a seasonal plot.
-Details can be found [here](data/2025/2025-11-12).
+For the next webinar, the challenge from September on fatty liver disease will be revisited.
+Details can be found [here](data/2025/2025-12-10).

 Submit your visualisations [here](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform) or send them to <info@wonderfulwednesday.org>!